NMC-CRS/simulated-training-data-for-archaeological-site-detection/README.md

 The functions return a list of three `numpy` arrays (indices 0, 1, and 2) and a `geopandas` GeoDataFrame (index 3).
 The first array is a binary annotation mask of the simulated objects (0), the second array is an annotation mask of the simulated objects with each object represented by a unique integer (1), and the third array is the modified raster with procedurally generated features added.
 The final output (list index 3) is a `geopandas` GeoDataFrame with each added object as its own vector annotation.

-To use these DEMs with the MaskRCNN workflow described below, the second annotation mask (1) and the third array (2) should be exported as a georeferenced raster (at minimum; you may also wish to export the GeoDataFrame to a GeoPackage or shapefile to measure object by object performance in the test dataset).
+To use these DEMs with the Mask R-CNN workflow described below, the second annotation mask (1) and the third array (2) should be exported as a georeferenced raster (at minimum; you may also wish to export the GeoDataFrame to a GeoPackage or shapefile to measure object by object performance in the test dataset).
 This can be accomplished [with rasterio](https://rasterio.readthedocs.io/en/stable/topics/writing.html) or [with GDAL](https://gdal.org/en/stable/tutorials/raster_api_tut.html) using the original input raster to set attributes like height, width, and data type.

-## MaskRCNN Implementation
+## Mask R-CNN Implementation

 ### File organization
 These scripts use hard-coded relative paths.
 Data should be arranged in input and output folders in the following file structure: